-- 1. This is the maximum frequency which can be applied to OSCIN, or, the maximum crystal frequency that can be used. - 2.
-The values of M, N and the frequency of OSCIN (if used) must be chosen so that this spec is met. - 3.
-This is the time from when V{CC} is applied until the output starts oscillating. - 4.
+- 1. Additive to $\Delta f{O'}$. - 2.
+This is the maximum frequency which can be applied to OSCIN, or, the maximum crystal frequency that can be used.
+If a crystal is used it must be operated in fundamental mode. - 3.
+The values of M, N and the frequency of OSCIN (if used) must be chosen so that this spec is met. - 4.
+This is the time from when V{CC} is applied until the output starts oscillating. - 5.
 When the device is initially powered up, or restored from the power-down mode, OE should be asserted (high).
-Otherwise the start of the t{stab} interval will be delayed until OE goes high.
-OE can subsequently be returned to a low level during the t{stab} interval to force out low after the t{stab} interval.
-If the external mode is selected t{stab} will be a function of the OSCIN period, i.e., external clock frequency.
-See "Calculated Parameters" to determine the value of t{stab} in this case. - 5.
-Although OE does not normally affect OUT0 operation, if OE is held low during power-up the start of the t{stab} period will be delayed until OE is asserted.
-If OE remains low, OUT0 will not start. - 6.
-Operation with higher capacitive loads is possible but may impair output voltage swing and maximum operation frequency. - 7.
-Parameter given is a typical max.
+Otherwise the start of the t{STAB} interval will be delayed until OE goes high.
+OE can subsequently be returned to a low level during the t{STAB} interval to force out low after the t{STAB}, interval.
+If the external mode is selected t{STAB} will be a function of the OSCIN period, i.e., external clock frequency.
+See "Calculated Parameters" to determine the value of t{STAB} in this case. - 6.
+Although OE does not normally affect OUT0 operation, if OE is held low during power-up the start of the t{STAB} period will be delayed until OE is asserted.
+If OE remains low, OUT0 will not start. - 7.
+Operation with higher capacitive loads is possible but may impair output voltage swing and maximum operation frequency. - 8.
+Parameter given is 3 sigma.